Indexing of CNN Features for Large Scale Image Search: Related Work

 \subsection{Inverted Table}

-The inverted table is initially used to index text documents in text retrieval area.
-For facilitating the image matching on basis of local features, Sivic~\cite{ivtable-sivic2003video} etc. extend this technique to image indexing via the BoW model~\cite{ivtable-sivic2003video,nister2006scalable,nowak2006sampling,wei2011frame}.
-The key idea of BoW model is to construct a visual dictionary and represent each image with an orderless collection of visual words in the dictionary.
-In this way, the representation of an image is similar to a text document, and the inverted table can directly employed to index images.
-The basic framework of inverted table is shown in Fig.~\ref{fig:invertedtable}, which depends on a fixed visual dictionary.
-For each visual word, a list is built, in which the ID information of images that contains the visual word is inserted.
-In the search phase, a voting process is performed to measure the similarity between query and database images.
+Inverted tables were initially developed to index documents for text retrieval \cite{baeza1999modern}.
+To facilitate image matching on local features, Sivic \emph{et al.} \cite{ivtable-sivic2003video} extended this technique to indexing images via a BoW model \cite{nister2006scalable,nowak2006sampling}.
+The principle behind BoW is to construct a visual dictionary and represent each image as an orderless collection of words -- a text document.
+An inverted table can then be directly to each image as a text document.
+Fig. \ref{fig:BasicIdea} illustrates the basic structure of inverted tables, which contain a fixed-sized visual dictionary.
+Each local feature makes an item, and it is inserted into the corresponding list of its nearest visual word.
+Each item contains the image's ID and an embedding code, where the latter helps to compensate for the quantization error between the feature and visual word.
+In the search phase, a voting process is performed to measure the similarity between query image and database images.

-A lot of work has been done to improve the performance of inverted table.
-To effectively construct the visual dictionary, some fast clustering methods have been proposed to decrease the time cost of training dictionary~\cite{nister2006scalable, norouzi2013cartesian, wei2013partitioned,PQ_jegou2011product}.
-In addition, binary embedding techniques have also been proposed to improve the search accuracy by adding additional information to the inverted table ~\cite{PQ_jegou2011product,jegou2010improving,zhuang2014hamming,zhou2010spatial,zheng2014packing,zheng2014coupled,liu2012embedding}.

-The traditional BoW model + inverted table framework is tailored for local image features.
-However, when image is represented by a single global feature, traditional inverted table is no longer suitable for indexing images due to the large quantization error.
-Therefore, we have to take some strategies to adapt the traditional indexing scheme for fitting the global features.
-Details are given in section \ref{sec:detail-of-proposed-framework}.
+Much research to improve the performance of inverted tables has been undertaken.
+To effectively construct a visual dictionary, some fast clustering methods have been proposed to lower the time cost of building the dictionary \cite{nister2006scalable,PQ_jegou2011product,wei2013partitioned}.
+Product quantization (PQ) \cite{PQ_jegou2011product} is a quantization approach that approximates nearest neighbor searches which map a vector to a codeword.
+In this way, the distance between two vectors is estimated by the distance between two codewords.
+PQ decomposes the feature space into a Cartesian product of low-dimensional subspaces and quantizes the vectors in each subspace separately.
+It can easily generate a codebook with an exponentially large number of code words.
+Inspired by PQ, PKM \cite{wei2013partitioned} splits the full space into a set of subspaces and then clusters the samples separately.
+In this way, PKM can build a large and unbiased visual vocabulary using a small training set.
+Other schemes, such as \cite{ge2014optimized,kalantidis2014locally,SPQ_ning2016scalable}, mainly focus on improving PQ's performance.